Jamie Morris

 James Walter Morris (born June 6, 1965) is an American former professional football player.
 He was a running back in the National Football League (NFL) and Canadian Football League (CFL).
 He played in the NFL for the Washington Redskins and New England Patriots and for the CFL's Hamilton Tiger-Cats.

 Morris was a record-setting running back in college football for the Michigan Wolverines.
 While attending the University of Michigan, he broke the school's all-time records for rushing yards in a season and in a career and for all-purpose yards in a career.
 His career rushing total was once third in Big Ten Conference history.
 He continues to hold the career receptions record for Michigan running backs.
 He also still holds the all-time NFL record for most rushing attempts in a game with 45.

 Early life

-Morris is from Ayer, Massachusetts where he excelled in track and field in high school, winning the Massachusetts state title in the 200m as a sophomore.
+Morris was born on June 6, 1965 in Southern Pines, North Carolina.
+His family resided in North Carolina during his father's military service, after which, Jamie and his family moved to Ayer, Massachusetts.
+Morris attended Ayer High School, where he excelled in track and field in high school, winning the Massachusetts state title in the 200m as a sophomore.

 Morris is the younger brother of Joe Morris who set the all-time rushing record at Syracuse University and went on to play for the New York Giants.
 His brother Larry also played for the Green Bay Packers as a replacement player during the 1987 NFL Players Strike.
 Another brother, Mike, played wide receiver for Syracuse.
 Their father, Earl Morris, a former Green Beret master sergeant in Vietnam, was a postmaster in Groton, Massachusetts.